manuhalapeth/Knaq-Signal-Analysis/Exploratory_Analysis_Key_Observations.md

 2. **Z axis only for event detection.** Pure dynamics, no compensation required, 3.5x the amplitude range of the other axes.
 Everything else is redundant for impact/surface-quality scoring.

-3. **Use within-bin std as a motor-state proxy.** The <0.030 m/s² floor identifies motor-off states without external data bus integration — a meaningful capability for standby time and emissions inference.
+3. **Use within-bin std as a motor-state proxy.** The <0.030 m/s² floor identifies motor-off states without external data bus integration, a meaningful capability for standby time and emissions inference.

 4. **Run two parallel detectors.** A 1-second windowed std tracker for sustained intensity patterns (hours 7 and 11) and a sample-level threshold trigger for discrete impacts (the 3g event at 3.43h).
 These signals are structurally independent and one cannot substitute for the other.